PEANUT WORMS HAVE/ARE

 The sexes are separate, but reproduction can occur by transverse fission with the hindmost fifth of the parent constricting, then detaching to become a new individual.

-share a common ancestor in the Annelida (though it is important to note that Sipunculids are not segmented worms) or Mollusca or Echiura.
+It is thought that Sipunculans may share a common ancestor in the Annelida (though it is important to note that Sipunculids are not segmented worms) or Mollusca or Echiura.

-On the left is Lecathylus gregarius, a fossil peanut worm from the early Silurian, 428 - 423 million years ago, from what is now Blue Island, Illinois in the USA.
+Below is Lecathylus gregarius, a fossil peanut worm from the early Silurian, 428 - 423 million years ago, from what is now Blue Island, Illinois in the USA.